developers

 Now that you created your Auth0 API, you need to get back to the code.
 To effectively protect our endpoints, we need to verify that the token available in the Authorization header is valid, corresponds to our application, and was signed by the right party.

-To do that, you’ll need to access on your application some Auth0 configuration values.
-We’ll use FastAPI settings to retrieve this values either from a .env file or from environment variables.
+To do that, you’ll need to give to your application some Auth0 configuration values.
+We’ll use FastAPI settings to retrieve these values either from a .env file or from environment variables.

 For our local purposes, let’s start by storing the configuration values on a .env file like the following.
 Remember to update the values accordingly and to place the .env file in the root folder of your project: